The Thing (1982 film): Plot

 In Antarctica, a Norwegian helicopter pursues a sled dog to an American research station.
-The Americans witness the passenger accidentally blow up the helicopter in addition to himself.
-The pilot fires a rifle and shouts at the Americans, but they cannot understand him and he is shot dead in self-defense by station commander Garry.
+The Americans witness the passenger fumble a grenade and accidentally blow up the helicopter and himself.
+The pilot fires a rifle at the dog and shouts at the Americans, but they cannot understand him, and he is shot dead in self-defense by station commander Garry.
 The American helicopter pilot, R. J. MacReady, and Dr. Copper leave to investigate the Norwegian base.
 Among the charred ruins and frozen corpses, they find the burnt corpse of a malformed humanoid, which they transfer to the American station.
 Their biologist, Blair, autopsies the remains and finds a normal set of human organs.

-Clark kennels the sled dog, and it soon metamorphoses and absorbs several of the station dogs.
-This disturbance alerts the team, and Childs uses a flame thrower to incinerate the creature.
-Blair autopsies the Dog-Thing and surmises it is an organism that can perfectly imitate other life forms.
-Data recovered from the Norwegian base leads the Americans to a large excavation site containing a partially buried alien spacecraft, which Norris estimates has been buried for over a hundred thousand years and a smaller, human-sized dig site.
-Blair grows paranoid after running a computer simulation that indicates the creature could assimilate all life on Earth in a matter of years.
+After it is allowed to roam around the outpost all day, Clark kennels the sled dog, and it soon metamorphoses and absorbs several of the station dogs.
+This disturbance alerts the team, and Childs uses a flamethrower to incinerate the creature.
+Blair autopsies the Dog-Thing and surmises that it is an organism that can perfectly imitate other life forms.
+Data recovered from the Norwegian base leads the Americans to a large excavation site containing a partially buried alien spacecraft, which Norris estimates has been buried for over a hundred thousand years, and a smaller, human-sized dig site.
+Blair grows paranoid after running a computer simulation which indicates that the creature could assimilate all life on Earth in a matter of years.
 The group implements controls to reduce the risk of assimilation.

-The remains of the malformed humanoid assimilate an isolated Bennings, but Windows interrupts the process and MacReady burns the Bennings-Thing.
+The remains of the malformed humanoid assimilate an isolated Bennings, but Windows interrupts the process, and MacReady burns the Bennings-Thing.
 The team also imprisons Blair in a tool shed after he sabotages all the vehicles, kills the remaining sled dogs, and destroys the radio to prevent escape.
-Copper suggests testing for infection by comparing the crew's blood against uncontaminated blood held in storage, but after learning the blood stores have been destroyed, the men lose faith in Garry's leadership, and MacReady takes command.
-He, Windows, and Nauls find Fuchs' burnt corpse and surmise he committed suicide to avoid assimilation.
+Copper suggests testing for infection by comparing the crew's blood against uncontaminated blood held in storage, but after learning that the blood stores have been destroyed, the men lose faith in Garry's leadership, and MacReady takes command.
+He, Windows, and Nauls find Fuchs' burnt corpse and speculate that he committed suicide to avoid assimilation.
 Windows returns to base while MacReady and Nauls investigate MacReady's shack.
-During their return, Nauls abandons MacReady in a snowstorm, believing he has been assimilated after finding his torn clothes in the shack.
+During their return, Nauls abandons MacReady in a snowstorm, believing that he has been assimilated after finding his torn clothes in the shack.